stephlage/powershell-create-csv-of-filename-height-width-of-images-within-folder/README.md

 ¯\_(ツ)_/¯

-or maybe it's targeted to someone who has to make a CSV to upload to a CMS and load in some metadata...and doing it manually one-by-one is totally a buzz-kill.
+..........or maybe it's targeted to someone who has to make a CSV to upload to a CMS and load in some metadata...and doing it manually one-by-one is totally a buzz-kill.

 1. Click on the little windows icon in the bottom left corner.